Basically, M.U.G.E.N allows users to create their own 2D fighting game using the core game

 simultaneous 2 vs 2 fights, which are always action packed.
 If you're playing

 alone in 2 vs 2 mode, your ally is controlled by the computer.
 Both teammates

 share the same super meter and of course can use super moves at any time

 during the fight... talk about some crazy combo possibilities!

-below) is the first, and only, character created for the engine by its
+The legendary Kung Fu Man is the first and only original character created for the M.U.G.E.N. engine by

 Yeah, he's one

 generic looking dude (and that's the joke).
 Kung Fu Man is a basically an underground meme for M.U.G.E.N. (and many users have created fan art and sprites for KFM).
 As the game engine's development progressed, so